adamant/adamant.language.reference/src/literals.md

     ;
 ```

-### User Defined Literals
+### User Literals

-User defined literals allow for literal values for user defined types.
+User literals allow for literal values for user defined types.
 They are enclosed in single quotes and allow character escape sequences for special characters.
 Examples include "`'c'`", "`'♠'`", "`'2018-09-28'`" or "`'c29a3471-ea8d-40e3-bb2b-ef563687f'`".

 ```grammar
 character_literal